-This announcement entails an entire sovereign backup of the data of the Estonian government in Luxembourg’s territory.
-The prime ministers of Estonia, Jüri Ratas, and Luxembourg, Xavier Bettel, signed a bilateral agreement to establish Estonia’s first “data embassy” in Luxembourg in early 2018.
-What will look essentially like a data center but will be considered as sovereign Estonian territory will cost Estonia about 2.2 million Euros for a five-year rental agreement.
+This announcement entails an entire sovereign backup of the Estonian government’s data in Luxembourg’s territory.
+The prime ministers of Estonia (Jüri Ratas) and Luxembourg (Xavier Bettel) signed a bilateral agreement to establish Estonia’s first “data embassy” in Luxembourg in early 2018.
+It will look essentially like a data center.
+However, the government considers it a sovereign Estonian territory.
+It will cost Estonia about 2.2 million Euros for a five-year rental agreement.

-For more information, please visit https://luxtimes.lu/archives/2428-estonian-data-embassy-to-open-in-luxembourg
+For more information, please visit https://luxtimes.lu/archives/2428-estonian-data-embassy-to-open-in-luxembourg.